Maldivian passport: Electronic passport

 Electronic passports are issued to Maldivians aged 10 years and above.
 An electronic passport is issued only to the applicant.
-Additionally, applicants between 10 and 18 years of age needs to attend Maldives Immigration with one of the applicant's parent.
+Additionally, applicants between 10 and 18 years of age needs to attend Maldives Immigration with one of the applicant's parents.

 Application can be made for electronic passports with either 32 pages or 48 pages.
 A passport with 32-pages costs MVR 1,000 and 48-pages costs MVR 1,500.
 Validity of all types of passports are 5 years.
 If the applicant is under the age of 18, a passport can be issued by the request of either a parent, or by a legal guardian.

 Non-electronic passport

 Non-electronic passports are issued to children below the age of 10 years, applicants residing abroad; who are therefore unable to attend to collect the passport, applicants who are above 70 years of age and are unable to attend to collect the passport, and for an applicant with permanent illness/disability or temporary medical condition which renders an applicant who is about to travel, unable to walk or have difficulty in walking.